1957 NASCAR Grand National Series: Overview

 In February 1957 the first '57 Chevy, affectionately known as the 'Black Widow' made its debut in NASCAR at the Daytona Beach and Road Course.
 Throughout the year drivers Buck Baker, Marvin Panch, Fireball Roberts, Larry Frank, Speedy Thompson, and Bob Welborn would pilot these now classic vehicles.

 Early in the 1957 season the Automobile Manufacturers Association (AMA) stated that its members should become less involved in motor sports.
 After an incident in the May 20 Virginia 500 at Martinsville Speedway that injured five spectators, including a young boy, ended the race with 59 laps remaining, Ford, General Motors and Chrysler became less passionate about providing financial and administrative support for the teams.
 On June 6 the auto manufactures withdrew their backing from the sport.
 Late in the season at the North Wilkesboro Speedway, a wheel from driver Tiny Lund's car was thrown into stands, and a spectator was killed.
 (There were no wheel tethers installed in NASCAR until a series of open wheel racing fatalities in the late 1990s at Michigan and Charlotte from wheels hurled into stands from crashes.)

 On November 27, 1957, construction began on a new race track now known as Daytona International Speedway after five years of negotiations.
-The ground-breaking ceremony takes place one month to the day after Buck Baker wins the final event of the season at Central Carolina Fairgrounds in Greensboro, N.C; thus securing his second consecutive championship.
+The ground-breaking ceremony took place one month to the day after Buck Baker won the final event of the season at Central Carolina Fairgrounds in Greensboro, N.C; thus securing his second consecutive championship.

 Season recap

 The 1957 season opened at the Willow Springs Speedway in Lancaster, California.
 Marvin Panch won the event, and followed that with a second consecutive win at the following event at the Concord Speedway late in 1956.
 Fireball Roberts, Cotton Owens, Jack Smith, and Ralph Moody all notched wins during the next four events before Buck Baker took his first trip to victory lane at Hillsboro, North Carolina in March 1957.

 On February 17 Pontiac gathered its first-ever NASCAR win at Daytona Beach with Cotton Owens at the wheel.
 In May, a scheduled 500 lap race at Martinsville Speedway was halted after 441 circuits due to a crash.
 On June 6 all factory supported teams disbanded as American auto manufactures withdrew their support from NASCAR.

 During the Eighth Annual Southern 500 on September 2, driver Bobby Myers was killed in a crash on lap 28 at Darlington Raceway.
 Speedy Thompson went on to win that first race to average over 100 mph at the track.
-On October 12, 1957 Fireball Roberts won a 100-mile race at Newberry Speedway; and the event holds the dubious distinction of having the smallest crowd in NASCAR history as only 900 spectators looked on.
+On October 12, 1957, Fireball Roberts won a 100-mile race at Newberry Speedway; and the event holds the dubious distinction of having the smallest crowd in NASCAR history as only 900 spectators looked on.

 When the season had ended, 18 drivers had won at least one Grand National event.